com-480-data-visualization/com-480-project-ecoroutes/README.md

 ### Dataset

 For our project, we've constructed our own dataset by extracting data from the  EcoPassenger [website](https://ecopassenger.hafas.de/bin/query.exe/en?L=vs_uic), which provides calculations for emissions and travel times across different modes of transport between cities.
 The script used for scraping is available under [`src/scraper.py`](https://github.com/com-480-data-visualization/com-480-project-ecoroutes/blob/master/Milestone%201/src/scraper.py).
+EcoPassenger is developed by the International Railways Union and the methodology for calculating the emissions is well verified and [documented](https://ecopassenger.hafas.de/bin/help.exe/en?L=vs_uic&tpl=methodology).

 We selected a diverse set of 90 cities across Europe, guided by a principle to include at least one city from each country, alongside with others noted for their size and popularity.
 The city list was derived from the [Lists of cities in Europe](https://en.wikipedia.org/wiki/Lists_of_cities_in_Europe).
 For each possible city pair, we extracted the travel times and environmental impacts (the carbon dioxide emissions and energy consumption)  across different modes of transportation (cars, trains, and planes).
 Moreover, we detailed the 'products' of each travel connection, which denotes the required changes in flights or trains necessary to complete each journey.